temporalio/sdk-java/temporal-spring-boot-autoconfigure-alpha/README.md

 ## Auto-discovery

-Allows to skip specifying workflow and activity classes explicitly in the config by providing worker task queue names on Workflow and Activity implementations.
+Allows to skip specifying Workflow classes and Activity beans explicitly in the config by referencing Worker Task Queue names or Worker Names on Workflow and Activity implementations.
+Auto-discovery is applied after and on top of an explicit configuration.

 Add the following to your `application.yml` to auto-discover workflows and activities from your classpath.

 ```yml